We may change these terms so please check from time to time to take note of any changes.

-Clients who have a project that they require freelancers/event staff for (“Project”) will create a job profile and advertise it on Coalition’s job board or invite Freelancer/Event Staff to offer their services.
+Clients who have a project that they require Freelancer/Worker for (“Project”) will create a job profile and advertise it on Coalition’s job board or invite Freelancer/Worker to offer their services.
 The following terms apply.

-To offer your services as a Freelancer/Event Staff you must set up an account and provide the requested personal information to create a profile for Coalition’s talent directory.
+To offer your services as a Freelancer/Worker you must set up an account and provide the requested personal information to create a profile for Coalition’s talent directory.

 You may be required to submit a qualifying form of identification so that we may verify your identity and eligibility to provide your services.
 By providing us with your personal information, you agree that we may pass that information to a third party for verification and make necessary enquiries to check your identity and eligibility to work.

 Where you state that you have qualifications you may be required to support this by providing us with copy certification or other evidence.

 In the event that you do not comply with the above requirements we may refuse you access to our Services.